-There is an airbag readiness light on the instrument panel, which shows the airbag symbol.
+There is an airbag readiness light on the instrument panel cluster, which shows the airbag symbol.
 The system checks the airbag's electrical system for malfunctions.
 The light tells you if there is an electrical problem.
-The system check includes the airbag sensors, the airbag modules, the wiring and the diagnostic module.
-For more information on the airbag system, see Airbag System on page 70.
+The system check includes the airbag sensor, the pretensioners, the airbag modules, the wiring and the crash sensing and diagnostic module.
+For more information on the airbag system, see Airbag System on page 1-58.

 This light will come on when you start your vehicle, and it will flash for a few seconds.
-Then the light should go out.
-This means the system is ready.
+The light should go out and the system is ready.

-If the passenger's safety belt is buckled, neither the chime nor the light will come on.
 If the airbag readiness light stays on after you start the vehicle or comes on when you are driving, your airbag system may not work properly.
 Have your vehicle serviced right away.